jamerrq/Competitive-Programming/README.md

-All solutions here are accepted, the unsolved ones are putted in specified folders.
+All solutions here are accepted, the unsolved ones are put in specified folders.

 Most of the solutions are written in Java because it was the lenguage that I was using when I started.\
 Now, I'm using Python.\